Behaviors

 Route

-The Route behavior enables an assistant to escalate a conversation to another assistant or a live agent queue.
+The Route behavior enables an agent to escalate a conversation to another agent or a live agent queue.

 The Route behavior has three modalities: